By investing in an open-source solution, businesses can utilize many service providers to host compatible applications in a PaaS model.

 “Proprietary platforms limit the ability to use other providers with the knowledge to use a particular product.
 In contrast, open source products are more flexible and allow users to move between different systems freely.
 Open source cloud computing offers a greater range of compatibility between several different products.
 Typically, if a proprietary solution goes out of business the end-user is left with an unusable product.
 With open source projects, there is usually another project or fork that can take off where the old one left off.”

-By investing in an open source solution, businesses can utilize many service providers to host compatible applications in a PaaS model.
 The standard-based platform is what’s referred to as, ‘vendor-agnostic’ and is more flexible.
 Many software companies are striving for a standardization of software life cycle management, so that developers have the power to transfer applications across platforms, creating a more malleable infrastructure.
 The following products are open-source, and are changing the way businesses control their cloud.

 OpenShift is Red Hat’s Platform-as-a-Service that allows developers to quickly develop, host, and scale applications in a cloud environment.
 With OpenShift, businesses have a choice of offerings, including online, on-premise, and open source project options.